Skip to main content

 The template only prefills common values.
 You still choose the Scope (Account or Team) and configure authentication in the form.
 A2A agents can be installed multiple times for different scopes, so the FlashAI panel does not disappear just because one FlashAI agent already exists.
 Agent names must still be unique within the account; if the same FlashAI domain needs to be installed more than once, adjust the name in the form.

-Do not remove the instructions generated by the FlashAI template unless you have more precise ones.
-Whether AI SRE proactively calls a remote A2A agent depends mainly on the selection signal provided by the name and instructions; when the instructions are too short or too generic, AI SRE may keep reasoning locally or incorrectly delegate ordinary metrics / logs questions to FlashAI.
+Do not remove the instructions generated by the FlashAI template, especially the summary: line at the top — once registered, FlashAI always appears in the available-agent list, but whether AI SRE actually delegates to it hinges directly on that summary line.
+When the instructions are too short or too generic, AI SRE may keep reasoning locally or incorrectly delegate ordinary metrics / logs questions to FlashAI.

 Auth Modes